-Status Color Description Action On YellowAn error has been detected on the server.
-Causes might include but not limited to the following errors:Check the event log to detected cause of the error.• The temperature of the server reached the non-critical temperature threshold.Check the event log to detected cause of the error.
-Check the event log to determine the exact cause of the error.
+Status Color Description Action On Yellow An error has been detected on the server.
+Causes might include but not limited to the following errors: Check the event log to determine the exact cause of the error.
 For information about troubleshooting, see The temperature of the server reached the non-critical temperature threshold.
-Chapter 5 "Resolving installation issues" on page 139.
-The voltage of the server reached the non-critical voltage threshold. • A fan has been detected to be running at low speed.
+Chapter 5 "Resolving installation issues" on page 105.
+The voltage of the server reached the non-critical voltage threshold.
+A fan has been detected to be running at low speed.
 A hot-swap fan has been removed.
-The power supply has a critical error. • The power supply is not connected to the power.
+The power supply has a critical error.
+The power supply is not connected to the power.
 Off None The server is off or the server is on and is working correctly.
 None.